 - The Chessmaster: How they pull ahead of Celestial Exalts (Solar won't let you into his city?
 Fine, establish a trade embargo and sell weapons to his nemesis' forces at a discount.
 Sidereal after your guts?
 Point out that your agents have been instructed to blow up a dam if they don't hear from you in the next thirty minutes.
 Lunar wants you to back off?
 Funny, his mate didn't seem to agree with that decision...).

-- Due to the Dead: While proper funeral rites are valued across Creation, members of the Guild often take it Up to Eleven; the Guild is the most widely hated organisation in the world, and many who die with their lives ruined by it eagerly await Guildsmen whose greed keeps them from moving on to reincarnate.
+- Due to the Dead: While proper funeral rites are valued across Creation, members of the Guild often take it up a notch; the Guild is the most widely hated organisation in the world, and many who die with their lives ruined by it eagerly await Guildsmen whose greed keeps them from moving on to reincarnate.
 Most savvy merchant princes and factors make arrangements for lavish funerals and endeavor to have associates loyal enough to carry them out so that they can go into the Underworld properly armed (or at least wealthy enough to buy their way into the Timeless Order of Manacle and Coin).

 - Fiction 500: The investments and personal treasury of a Guild hierarch is comparable to the wealth of mighty trade-nations and the operating budget of the most powerful military in the world.